marceluda/rp_scope_lock/index.md

 controlled by electric signals.

 ### Applications Scope+lock

-  - **Phase sensitive measurement of small signals**
+**Phase sensitive measurement of small signals**

-   Implementation of the lock-in technique to measure the response of a system under and oscillatory excitation.
-If you use an excitation signal of frequency *f* (reference signal), the system response will have also a *f* Fourier component.
-With the lock-in technique you can filter the *f* component and measure its amplitude and phase relation with the reference signal.
-The filtering process enables you to reduce the noise signal from the other frequencies components and amplify the response one, enhancing the signal-to-noise ratio.
+>  Implementation of the lock-in technique to measure the response of a system
+>  under and oscillatory excitation.
+If you use an excitation signal of frequency *f*
+>  (reference signal),
+>  the system response will have also a *f* Fourier component.
+With the lock-in technique
+>  you can filter the *f* component and measure its amplitude and phase relation with
+>  the reference signal.
+The filtering process enables you to reduce the noise signal from
+>  the other frequencies components and amplify the response one, enhancing the
+>  signal-to-noise ratio.
 We call this process *demodulation*.
-Also, you can demodulate the input signal using *2f* and *3f* frequencies to get harmonic components that have information of non-linear behavior of the physical system.
+Also, you can demodulate
+>  the input signal using *2f* and *3f* frequencies to get harmonic components that
+>  have information of non-linear behavior of the physical system.

+&nbsp;

-  - **Closed loop system schemes for variable stabilization**
+**Closed loop system schemes for variable stabilization**

-    You have a physical variable that you want to stabilize against environment changes.
+>   You have a physical variable that you want to stabilize against environment changes.
-    You can measure it and convert it in an electrical signal you take from RP input 1.
+>   You can measure it and convert it in an electrical signal you take from RP input 1.
-    With scope+lock you can stabilize it to a desired offset voltage value using an *error* signal ( $error = input1 - offset$ ) that feeds a PID filter.
-The PID output is a *correction* signals that can be added to the *control* signal that actually controls the physical system.
+>   With scope+lock you can stabilize it to a desired offset voltage value using an *error*
+>   signal ( $error = input1 - offset$ ) that feeds a PID filter.
+The PID output is a
+>   *correction* signals that can be added to the *control* signal that actually
+>   controls the physical system.
+>

-    This is called a close loop scheme.
-If it is well designed, you can use it to make the physical system to be *"tied"* to a particular state.
+>   This is called a close loop scheme.
+If it is well designed, you can use it to make
+>   the physical system to be *"tied"* to a particular state.

+&nbsp;

-  - **Combined systems**
+**Combined systems**

-    Some times you can only measure the physical system that you want to stabilize using information get by the lock-in technique.
-You can combine both techniques to stabilize, for example, the phase of a system, the derivative of the response signal or the noise-filtered amplitude of te response signal, building a lock-in scheme whose output will be used as the *error* signal PID input.
+>   Some times you can only measure the physical system that you want to stabilize
+>   using information get by the lock-in technique.
+You can combine both techniques
+>   to stabilize, for example, the phase of a system, the derivative of the response
+>   signal or the noise-filtered amplitude of te response signal, building a lock-in
+>   scheme whose output will be used as the *error* signal PID input.

 ###  Tested Applications in lab